nicoleagila/PyHum/README.md

 A Python framework for reading and processing data from a Humminbird low-cost sidescan sonar

-Project website [here](http://dbuscombe-usgs.github.io/PyHum/) for more details
+Project original website [here](http://dbuscombe-usgs.github.io/PyHum/) for more details

 PyHum is an open-source project dedicated to provide a generic Python framework for reading and exporting data from Humminbird(R) instruments, carrying out rudimentary radiometric corrections to the data,